hqucv/siamrn/README.md

 ## Using
 The usage of this repo is similar with PYSOT and SiamBAN, including data pre-processing, training, testing and tuning, refer to [here](https://github.com/hqucv/siamban).

+## Contact
+If you have any question, please feel free to contact with me.
+E-mail: siyuancheng1019@gmail.com